Clever by Design: A Contemporary Home in the Woods

 of good stewardship.
 Here, Central Virginia HOME shares a prime example of such modern sensibilities.
 Preserving the natural beauty of a wooded lot, bringing the outside in, employing energy-efficiency at every turn and not wasting even an inch of space all make this home a remarkable example of what thoughtful home design can achieve.

 To create this home, Custom Structures’ graduate architect Joshua Marsh first called upon the basics of contemporary design while also bringing lessons learned from previous experience.
 The result is a mix of traditional and contemporary design, calling into play the use of symmetry, space allocation, exposed structures, large spans of glazing and an unusual bell-shaped curve roofline.
 All professionals and craftsmen involved worked hand in hand from planning to completion, and the outcome is a home that blends seamlessly with its surroundings.
+If you’re also thinking of having a custom-designed roof for your home, discuss it with a roofing contractor so they can come up with a reasonable design or plan.

 While the mature hardwoods and a lakeside view made the setting for this contemporary home an ideal match, the site was not without challenges, says Custom Structures’ Jimmie Campbell, who was in charge of the construction end of the project.
 The oak trees were one issue and it was difficult but not impossible to work around them.
 The home’s footprint blends into the natural topography of the land, and thanks to careful planning and grounds work, most of the trees were saved.
 In addition, Custom Structures had to overcome a huge grading problem at the building site.
 The property dropped dramatically towards the lakeshore.
 Terracing created a more gradual grade and compensated for the steep drop.
 Instead of grass, contoured slopes are landscaped with an extra-thick carpet of mulch and extend to the lakeshore.
 The lack of grass translates into no lawn care, making mowing and weed control unnecessary.